 #6 Keep timetabling in mind

 Remote learning is infinitely more flexible than attending a bricks-and-mortar college, but it’s naive in the extreme to imagine that all courses offer the same hours.
 Some will be far more labor intensive than others.
 Even the same subject areas will have different time demands between institutions.
-Check carefully and be realistic about how much per week.
+Check carefully and be realistic about how much you can do per week.

 #7 Get in touch